jonathanolson/slither/notes/patterns.md

     - NOTE(!)
 Highlander rules might NOT require blank faces (especially once sectors and colors are in play)
       - (we will have highlander color rules)
     - How to mark/display these? question marks on unspecified faces?
   -
+  - Storage/Serialization of patternboards / patterns / rules
+    - PatternBoard
+      - Naming prefixes? square, "4x4" for "there are four 4-order faces"? not sure how we would disambiguate
+        - Actually, fixed strings for the "edge/vertex" ones, and...
+STORE the face indices in a string for the face ones?
+    - We want to consolidate references to PatternBoards, so that the embeddings computation is "spread across all the rules"
+    - Wait, CAN WE skip storing the mappings, since we can just find embeddings in tilings and report those out?
+      - But... we should determine isomorphic pattern boards... take in strings and cache isomorphic ones?
+        - Would we need to "remap" patterns/rules?
+  -
+  - PatternEmbeddingNode - PatternBoard in PatternBoard (without state at first)
+  -
   - Pattern = pattern-board + pattern-state (features?)
     - Face values are part of the pattern/features, no?